LearningALanguage/DiscordBot/README.md

 # DiscordBot
 Learning python and making a discord bot.
+Discord is awesome.